dadap/pigdo/README.md

 * Pigdo is intended to allow searching for matching files in local directories.
 * Pigdo is intended to allow caching downloaded files locally, in addition to assembling them directly into the target output file.
-* Pigdo is intended to support writing a log file while reconstruction is in progress, to allow interrupted downloads to be resumed later.